stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

   Disable weak crypto today.
 * *Encrypt-then-MAC only*:
   This eliminates the first half, the ones without -etm.
+  You may be forced to enable non-etm algorithms on for some hosts (khm, github).
+  I am not aware of a security proof for CTR-and-HMAC but I also don't think CTR decryption can fail.
 * *Tag size*:
   At least 256 bits.
   This eliminates UMAC and RIPEMD160.